ian-antking/bearprint/README.md

 - 🧵 **Ethernet cable**

 > The software is designed for maker-style setups and open source tinkering.
 No cloud connection required.

 ---

+## 🖨️ Printer Compatibility

+BearPrint communicates with printers using the **ESC/POS command set** over a raw USB connection.

+- ✅ Works with: Most generic USB thermal receipt printers marketed as *ESC/POS-compatible* (e.g. Xprinter 80 series).
+- ⚠️ May not work with: Printers that do not support ESC/POS, require vendor-specific drivers, or do not expose a `/dev/usb/lpX` device on Linux.
+- 🔠 Note: Fonts, code pages, and image printing can vary slightly across brands.

+👉 To check, run `ls /dev/usb/lp*` after plugging in your printer.
+If you see a device (e.g. `/dev/usb/lp0`) and your printer manual mentions ESC/POS, it should work.

+---